The large-scale environment of thermonuclear and core-collapse supernovae: Results

 \section{Results}

 We now present the cosmic web type posterior distributions for SNeIa and CCSNe compared with the SDSS galaxy sample.
 We also consider two reference fractions: the web type fraction, and the mass fraction per web type, both in the entire observed volume.
 We will refer to these distributions as the volume and mass fractions, respectively.
 The SDSS galaxy sample is used to investigate potential differences in the cosmic environments traced by galaxy and SN surveys.
-The volume fraction is used to quantify the degree to which SNeIa are clustered.
+The volume fraction is used to show that SNeIa are clustered.
 The mass fraction is used to probe how SNeIa trace the total mass in the observed volume.

 A summary of our results is given in Table~\ref{tab:results} and illustrated in Fig.~\ref{fig:Ia_vs_CC}a.
 We find similar web type distributions for SNeIa and CCSNe, which trace mostly underdense sheets and overdense filaments.
-We further find that SN hosts trace the LSS similarly to the SDSS galaxy sample in the same redshift range.
-These results demonstrate that SNe, like galaxies, are clustered.
+We further find that the combined sample of SNeIa and CCSNe traces the LSS similarly to the SDSS galaxy sample in the same redshift range.
+These results demonstrate that SNe, like galaxies, are clustered, as their distribution across the web types is consistent with that of the SDSS galaxies, which are biased tracers of the dark matter density.

-Finally, we compare the volume-limited SNIa sample to the volume and mass fractions.
+Finally, we compare the volume-limited SNIa\footnote{For CCSNe, any comparison to the volume and mass fractions should take into account the fact that the sample is not volume-limited.} sample to the volume and mass fractions.
 The results are shown in Table~\ref{tab:results} and illustrated in Fig.~\ref{fig:Ia_vs_CC}b.
-These results confirm that SNeIa are strongly clustered; their web-type distribution is significantly different from the fractional volume occupied by the different web types.
-The comparison with the fractional mass suggests that SNeIa are biased with respect to the background mass distribution. \footnote{For CCSNe, any comparison to the volume and mass fractions should take into account the fact that the sample is not volume-limited.}
+The SNIa web-type distribution is significantly different from the fractional volume occupied by the different web types.
+This confirms that SNeIa are strongly clustered; The comparison with the fractional mass suggests that SNeIa are biased with respect to the background mass distribution.
+The fraction of SNeIa does not match the mass distribution in knots and sheets.
+This may be due to a combination of different stellar age distributions and mass-to-light ratios, with knots being richer in dark matter compared to the luminous matter tracing stellar density \citep{2021MNRAS.506.3330W}.